keepaliveit-staging/staging.keepaliveit.co.uk/_services/software-consultancy.markdown

         url: "software-consultancy/#software--software-development-consultancy"

 secondaryMenu:
-  - title: "Software Consultancy for Business"
+  - title: "Software Solutions for Businesses"
     url: /software-consultancy
-  - title: "Software Consultancy for the Home"
+  - title: "Software Solutions for the Home"
     url: /software-consultancy-home
 ---

 {% include breadcrumbs.html %}

-### Software & Software Development Consultancy
+## Software Consultancy & Software Development Services For Business
-In the modern technology focused era that we live in, having robust & functioning software implemented and [operating on appropriate infrastructure](/it-operations-consultancy) should be an essential business requirement.
+In the modern technology focused era that we live in, having robust & functioning software implemented and [operating on appropriate infrastructure](/it-operations-consultancy) should be an essential requirement for the operation of any business.

 Overall, high quality Software <a href="/benefits/increased-productivity">enhances employee productivity</a>, improves company operations, and promotes business growth.
 Some companies simply wouldn't be as successful as they are today without the quality software that they've adopted.
-With this key factor in mind, taking shortcuts for making software decisions, or implementing software certainly isn't something that should be taken for granted.
-Taking shortcuts could be catastrophic for a business and could cause catastrophes such as bad publicity, loss of profits, expensive lawsuits, closure of a company, or death in more extreme cases.
-We're here to help mitigate such risks to your business by offering our Software & Software Development Consultancy services.
+With this key factor in mind, taking shortcuts with making software decisions, or implementing software certainly isn't something that should be taken for granted.
+Taking shortcuts with implementing software without following processes could be catastrophic for a business and could cause catastrophes such as bad publicity, loss of profits, expensive lawsuits, death to humans and/or animals, or entire closure of a company in more extreme cases.
+We're here to help mitigate such risks to businesses by offering our Software & Software Development Consultancy services at an affordable price that'll yield positive ROI figures for future operation of a company.

 <div class="divider div-transparent div-arrow-down"></div>